mahaitongdae/Safety_Index_Synthesis/README.md

 ```[bash]
 pip install tensorflow==1.15
 ```
 to install.
-Note that tensorflow 1.x does not support python 3.8 and later.
+Note that tensorflow 1.x does not support python 3.8 or greater.

 Then
 ```[bash]